The Benefits of Knowledge

 One of the joys of being at a big university is that there are many areas little known by any except the professors who teach there and the students who work there.
 For years I have wanted to make these unknown corners of the university part of my Huntsville tours.
 Surely there are others who are as curious as I am.
 Wouldn’t others want to have a chance to explore places like the Biological Research Center and meet the people who work there?

 I had hesitated to ask permission to enter those closed gates.
 I worried that the directors or managers might object to such interruptions in their probably hectic daily routines.
 It must be an inconvenience having to accommodate ten or twelve curious people poking into their departments and roaming around their facilities.
 I took the plunge, however, and called to set up appointments.

 I should not have been surprised at the response.
-Without exception, the answers were Yes, You bet, Come ahead!
+Without exception, the answers were Yes.
 People who have spent their lives learning about their fields of expertise enjoy opening their world to others.
 They know their topic, love their jobs and can explain their interests to the rest of us with a depth of knowledge that leaves us pop-eyed and slack-jawed.

-If you drive north on Highway 75 from Huntsville towards Crabbs Prairie, you will see a complex of buildings on the left that is marked by a large brick and concrete sign that reads Gibbs Ranch.
+If you drive north on Highway 75 from Huntsville towards Crabbs Prairie, you will see a complex of buildings that is marked by a large brick and concrete sign that reads Gibbs Ranch.
 This 1,600 acre spread, much of it donated originally by the Gibbs family, is part of the Agriculture Department and is supervised by Agricultural Resources Manager Dennis Stepp and his assistant Alvin Kmieck.
-I set up an appointment with Alvin to bring our Historic Huntsville tour out to visit the ranch.

 With Dennis aboard, pointing and explaining, we drove off down the winding road, over the hills, past the barns and pastures and off into the distance.
 It is a huge operation.